DutchAzureMeetup/MobileJune2018/README.md

 - Start the API project, when you navigate to `api/movies`, you should see a list of movies.

 ## Create your own Cosmos DB database
+If you want, you can try replacing the default Cosmos DB instance with your own:

 - You can create a Cosmos DB of your own using the Azure Portal.
 Alternatively, you can download the [Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
 - Update the `CosmosEndpointUrl` and `CosmosAuthorizationKey` constants in the `CosmosDBHelper` class.

 ## Create a Function to periodically import popular movies
+As lazy developers, we want our database to be updated automatically on a periodic basis.
+This is a perfect task for an Azure Function.
+In this part, you'll create a Function to get the most popular movies from The Movie Database website and import them into the Cosmos DB database.

 - Add a **Functions** project named `MovieImporter` to solution and select a **Timer trigger**.
 - Rename your function to `ImportPopularMovies`.
 - Add a reference to the *Common* project.